-Rashid Darden is an award-winning novelist based in Washington, DC, who uses the written word as a vehicle for the advancement of justice and social action.
-His … READ MORE about About Rashid Darden
+Rashid Darden is an award-winning novelist who uses the written word as a vehicle for the advancement of justice and social action.
+His influences are wide and varied, … READ MORE about About Rashid Darden

 Darden crafts a story that will make you laugh, shout, and cry.